deeztek/Hermes-Secure-Email-Gateway/updates/v260815/README.md

 out to twenty external addresses is reachable by anyone on the internet, so one message in becomes twenty out with your gateway doing the relaying.
 Worth setting on any list with external members.

+**Not offered on relay domains, deliberately.** A relay domain exists so the internet can send to it, and the customer's own users never traverse the gateway for same-domain mail, since their own server is authoritative and resolves it locally.
+Restricting a relay address to internal senders would reject the only traffic that reaches it while permitting traffic that never arrives.
+A list that needs restricting belongs on a mailbox domain.

 Two limitations: catch-all entries cannot be restricted this way, and on an **existing** install the setting is stored but not enforced until Postfix